C-F-4/Dictionary/README.md

 An Open-Source Desktop Dictionary Application created using Java Programming Language with GUI Support

 ### Platform Support:
-It should work on All Desktops (Windows & Linux).
+It should work on All Desktops with Java(Windows & Linux).
 GUI may differ.

 ### Build Dependencies:
 * [mbrola](http://tcts.fpms.ac.be/synthesis/mbrola.html)